endric-daues/ipcauchy/README.md

 The code contained here follows the theory and numerical study described in (link to paper).
 Users can download the directory and use the **example.py** file to count solutions to Knapsack instances with a single constraint using a complex path integral that follows a circular, elliptic or shortest path.
 The code is written in Python 3.

 First, the quadpy numerical integration library must be installed.
-All other libraries should be included with Anaconda.
+Some additional libraries such as gmpy2 and Dijkstar may also require installation.

 ```
 pip install quadpy